top of page

 2. Use of Personal Information

-We will adhere to strict confidentiality obligations and only solicit personal information necessary for providing support as outlined in our Service Agreement.
-The uses may include:
+We will adhere to confidentiality obligations, and only solicit personal information necessary for providing behaviour support as outlined in our Service Agreement.
+The uses may include, but are not limited to:

-• Developing intervention plans in collaboration with key stakeholders
+• Developing Behaviour Support Plans in collaboration with key care providers.

-• Maintaining accurate records and documentation inline with laws and regulations
+• Maintaining accurate records and documentation inline with laws and regulation.

 3. Data Security

-Clients may request access or make corrections to the personal information we hold, if they believe it is inaccurate, out-of-date, incomplete, irrelevant or misleading.
-Access to the personal information and any corrections made will be free of cost, and completed in reasonable time from the date of request.
+You may request access to your personal information for any reason, and make corrections if you believe it is inaccurate, incomplete, irrelevant or misleading.
+Access to your personal information and any corrections will be made free of charge and completed in reasonable time.

-If a Client believes we have breached their privacy rights or has concerns about our handling of their personal information, they may lodge a complaint to the contact below.
-We will investigate complaints promptly and respond inline with our obligations under the Privacy Act 1988.
+We welcome any comments, feedback or concerns you have about our Policy.
+If you have concerns about our handling of your personal information, email us.
+If you believe we have breached your privacy, lodge a formal complaint using our Dispute Resolution form (available in the Client Portal).
+We will investigate complaints promptly and respond inline with our obligations under the Privacy Act 1988 (Cth).

-We may update this Privacy Policy from time to time to reflect changes in our practices or legal requirements.
-The most current version of the policy can be obtained on our website.
+We update this Privacy Policy from time to time to reflect changes in best practices, or legal obligations.
+The current version of the policy can be viewed on our website.

 bottom of page